FAQ

 chevron down icon

-Kaspa’s sub-second block times ensure the process is fast, minimizing price slippage during volatile markets.
-After liquidation, the “Borrowings” section of the app shows the repaid amount, sold collateral, and your updated balance.
-All liquidation transactions are publicly verifiable on Kaspa Explorer, ensuring transparency and trust in the process.
+Kaspa’s fast block confirmations help ensure the liquidation process executes quickly, reducing slippage in volatile markets.
+After liquidation, the “Borrowings” section of the app updates your repaid amount, remaining collateral, and current balance.
+All actions are recorded on Kaspa Explorer for full transparency.

 Who can liquidate my loan on Kaskad?